 - Trade requires more capital because the stock has to be kept ready that is entitled to the sale and also the cash has to be kept ready for the immediate payment.
 Whereas in commerce the capital required is less because there are different parties involved who have to manage their resources individually without imposing a burden on one.

 Hence it can be concluded that trade is the branch of commerce that deals in only the exchange of goods and services whereas commerce are the comprehensive term that includes all the major activities that facilitate the exchange and generates the revenue for all.
-Thus we can say commerce is the branch of business that keeps everything together and make the successful completion of the distribution of goods and services.
+Thus, we can say commerce is the branch of business that keeps everything together and makes the successful completion of the distribution of goods and services.